stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

   My opinion of my whole experience varies from time to time.
-In broad daylight, and at most seasons I am apt to think the greater part of it a mere dream; but sometimes in the autumn, about two in the morning when winds and animals howl dismally, there comes from inconceivable depths below a damnable suggestion of rhythmical throbbing&nbsp;.&nbsp;.&nbsp;. and I feel that the transition of Juan Romero was a terrible one indeed.
+In broad daylight, and at most seasons I am apt to think the greater part of it a mere dream; but sometimes in the autumn, about two in the morning when winds and animals howl dismally, there comes from inconceivable depths below a damnable suggestion of rhythmical throbbing . . . and I feel that the transition of Juan Romero was a terrible one indeed.